 The actual OTAR rekeying functions are performed by a Key Management Facility (KMF) that sends Key Management Messages (KMM) to the radios.
-These messages are themselves encrypted using a unique key.
+These messages are themselves encrypted using an encryption key.
 Radios must be OTAR-compatible and programmed for OTAR for this type of rekeying to occur.

 OTAR is available only on P25 conventional and trunked channels, and only to program DES-OFB and AES keys.
-It is not used on SMARTNET/SmartZone channels or to load DES/DES-XL keys.
+It is not used on SMARTNET/SmartZone channels.